NickelMedia/Imposium-JS-SDK/README.md

 New experiences are identified by the id returned in the onSuccess callback passed to createExperience (shown below).
 You'll need this id to fetch the render and stream messages related to processing.

 The following example demonstrates how to set up the full flow (without listening for processing events):

+_Important Note_: Your code needs access to the following strings, you can arrange this however you like.
+If these details are provided incorrectly, you will generate errors.
+For the sake of this demo, let's assume these are declared globally.

+1. **storyId** - Imposium story reference
+2. **sceneId** - Imposium scene reference
+3. **actId** - reference to an act of a story

 ```javascript
 var accessToken = 'access_token',